zydusss/German/README.md

 What suits vacation and leisure time?
 Drag the appropriate words into the box.

 ### lange schlafen
+sleep late

 ### surfen lernen
+learn to surf

 ### einen Ausflug machen
+take a trip

 ### Freunde treffen können
+Can meet friends

 ### ans Meer fahren
+go to the sea

 ### nicht arbeiten müssen
+don't have to work